-Figure 6-6: Average construction cost of generation installed in the U.S. (2013-2020) (Data Source: EIA [12])
+Figure 6-6: Average construction cost of generation installed in the U.S. (2013-2020) (Data source: EIA [12])

-Figure 6-7 shows EIA's estimates of the capital cost of utility-scale photovoltaic electricity generating plants alongside other utility-scale electricity generating technologies issued in March 2022 to populate the National Energy Modeling System for the 2022 EIA Annual Energy Outlook.
-The estimated cost of a standalone utility-scale PV plant, that is, one not coupled with battery storage was \$1,327/kW and \$1,748/kW for a PV plant coupled with battery storage.
+Figure 6-7 shows EIA's estimates of the capital cost of utility-scale photovoltaic electricity generating plants alongside other utility-scale electricity generating technologies issued in March 2023 to populate the National Energy Modeling System for the 2023 EIA Annual Energy Outlook.
+The estimated cost of a standalone utility-scale PV plant, that is, one not coupled with battery storage was \$1,448/kW and \$1,808/kW for a PV plant coupled with battery storage.
+The estimated capital cost of solar PV according to the EIA is now lower than that of an on-shore wind power plant which EIA estimates at \$2,098/kW.

-Overnight cost (2021\$/kW)